ajilichayma/aws_solutions_architect_notes/README.md

 ### DataSync
 - Is a service mainly used to migrate NFS servers to S3, EFS, Fsx, etc.
 ### AWS Server Migration
 - Is used t migrate on-premises worklods to AWS EC2.
-It does not support migrations to databases
+It does not support migrations to databases in AWS
+### AWS Database Migration service
+- Hepls you to migrate yout on-premises database to AWS, keeping the on-premise database fully operational during the migration.
+### AWS migration Hub
+- Is used to track the progress of migrations in AWS.